 A successful user interface has a strong hierarchy as a basic design idea.
 It involves arranging the visual elements as per the level of importance the hold and users are guided to take the actions.

 Being a designer it is your important role to organise the UI design that makes it easy for users to navigate throughout the product.
+The “intuitive designs” rule comes here as you should at which places you should provide them the appropriate actions.

+Every element's interpretation by the user is dependent on the other parts of the composition and their context.
+Hence visual hierarchy is very important for every type of visual design.
 Many visual hierarchy rules may appear to be relatively easy, if not typical, but they are an essential foundation for excellent visual design.
 Color, for example, is the most powerful creative element in visual design.

 6. Flexibility

 Flexibility is a major aspect of user interface design since it allows for the creation of solutions that operate well in all contexts (from your grandfather's old PC to your latest iPad), as well as the usage of shortcuts that facilitate faster user engagement.
+Not only should your user interface be easy to learn for new users, but it should also have accelerators to help expert users speed up their procedures.
+Ensure that your product is flexible and efficient for all types of users, from beginners to specialists.

 Few examples :

-1. Advanced filters in the search bar
+- Advanced filters in the search bar

-2. Easy categorical search
+- Easy categorical search

-3. Shortcuts for executing frequently used tasks with a single click
+- Shortcuts for executing frequently used tasks with a single click

 So, these were the basic considerations or principles to follow in UI UX design.
 I hope you have got the primary approach towards it and it helps you to start with your design.